ajkou/FAER_Study/README.md

             Z = 7.26
       P -Value = 0.000000000000374

 What does this mean?
-Wikipedia quotes some old papers,
+Wikipedia quotes some older papers,

     "Landis and Koch,[13] who characterized values < 0 as indicating no agreement and 0–0.20 as slight, 0.21–0.40 as fair, 0.41–0.60 as moderate, 0.61–0.80 as substantial, and 0.81–1 as almost perfect agreement."